signebedi/mercutio/docs/index.md

 ## Overview

 Mercutio provides a straightforward, stable, and highly-customizable API for character creation.
-It provides default and optional character dimensions, along with vanilla options for each dimension:
+It provides default and optional player dimensions, along with vanilla options for each dimension:

 * **class**: [default] warrior, mage, rogue, ranger
 * **attributes**: [default] strength, constitution, intelligence, wisdom, dexterity, charisma